Selected by Valentina Kuryliw.

-This website contains research-based, reliable content and curricular materials on the Holodomor for grades
+This website contains research-based content and curricular materials on the Holodomor for grades

 6-12.
-Educational materials found here include background information for teachers and students, memoirs of survivors, primary documents, newspaper articles, excerpts from literature, as well as a variety of suggested lesson plans and assignments.
+It includes background information, memoirs of survivors, primary documents, newspaper articles, excerpts from literature, and a variety of suggested lesson plans and assignments.
 Emphasis is placed on developing historical and critical thinking skills using a variety of strategies that complement curricula expectations in a number of provinces.
 The site has an excellent list of resources and links.

-2. Nadiya – Hope; Holodomor Supplemental Resource for Teachers
+Nadiya – Hope; Holodomor Supplemental Resource for Teachers

 Edmonton Catholic Schools, Alberta

 Developed by educators throughout Canada for use in K-12 and for school events, this site draws together dozens of lesson plans, PowerPoint presentations, and background materials on the Holodomor and is grouped by grade level.

 Manitoba.
 Diversity Education: Holodomor Education and Awareness

 Manitoba Education and Training

-4. Classroom Resources for Teachers
+Classroom Resources for Teachers

-This site provides general information and includes an “Information Links” page that offers a categorized and regularly updated list of carefully selected print and media titles and direct links to a wide range of Holodomor resources.
+This site provides general information and includes an “Information Links” page that offers a categorized and updated list of carefully selected print and media titles and direct links to a wide range of Holodomor resources.

-5. “Exposing the Ukrainian Holodomor – How starvation was used as a political weapon,” 2017.
+“Exposing the Ukrainian Holodomor – How starvation was used as a political weapon,” 2017.

 Free curriculum-based teaching resource from “Voices into Action,” 2017.

 Documentaries on the Holodomor

 Educational Version, 2013.
 Directed by Yurij Luhovy.
 The 26- and 52- minute versions are on a single DVD for classroom use.
 To purchase the DVD: http://www.yluhovy.com

 This internationally acclaimed documentary on the Holodomor features rare historical footage, survivor accounts, commentaries by historians and declassified Soviet archival documents.